vidma/aac-speech-android/README.md

 * many of the icons are not correctly part-of-speech tagged (this is hard manual work; we use some simple guesses), so have in mind that the application may not allways give expected results

-ISSUES RECENTLY FIXED
+RECENTLY FIXED
 ---------------------
+* improved UI (Mar 2014)
-* landscape mode and better tablet support (Mar 2014)
+ - landscape mode and better tablet support
+ - hide offensive words by default
+ - fast scrolling (first letter shown)

 DEVELOPMENT
 -----------
 just use eclipse and import the the project

 LICENSE